AWS Services Overview – Whitepaper – Certification

 Amazon Athena

-• is an interactive query service that helps to analyze data in S3 using standard SQL.
+• is an interactive query service that helps analyze data in S3 using standard SQL.

-• is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.
+• is serverless – no infrastructure to manage, pay only for queries run.

 Amazon EMR

-• provides a managed Hadoop framework that makes it easy, fast, and costeffective to process vast amounts of data across dynamically scalable EC2 instances.
+• provides a managed big data platform that makes it easy, fast, and cost-effective to process vast amounts of data.

-• securely and reliably handles a broad set of big data use cases, including log analysis, web indexing, data transformations (ETL), machine learning, financial analysis, scientific simulation, and bioinformatics.
+• handles big data use cases including log analysis, ETL, machine learning, and scientific simulation.

-• makes it easy to deploy, operate, and scale Elasticsearch for log analytics, full text search, application monitoring, and more.
+• makes it easy to deploy, operate, and scale OpenSearch (and legacy Elasticsearch) for log analytics, full-text search, application monitoring, and more.

-• is a fully managed service that delivers Elasticsearch’s easy-to-use APIs and real-time capabilities along with the availability, scalability, and security required by production workloads.
+• is a fully managed service delivering real-time search and analytics capabilities along with availability, scalability, and security for production workloads.

 Amazon Kinesis

-• is a platform for streaming data on AWS, offering powerful services to make it easy to load and analyze streaming data,
+• is a platform for streaming data on AWS, offering services to collect, process, and analyze real-time streaming data.

-• enables you to build custom applications that process or analyze streaming data for specialized needs.
+• Amazon Kinesis Data Streams – enables building custom applications that process or analyze streaming data for specialized needs.

 Amazon Redshift

-• has a massively parallel processing (MPP) data warehouse architecture, parallelizing and distributing SQL operations to take advantage of all available resources.
+• uses massively parallel processing (MPP) architecture, parallelizing and distributing SQL operations across nodes.

 Amazon QuickSight

-• provides fast, cloud-powered business analytics service that makes it easy to build visualizations, perform ad-hoc analysis, and quickly get business insights from your data.
+• is a fast, cloud-powered business intelligence (BI) service for building visualizations, performing ad-hoc analysis, and getting business insights from data.

 AWS Glue